Sriyanshjain/sriyanshjain/README.md

 - Food delivery app (Swiggy clone) developed with React, Tailwind CSS, and Redux.
 - Utilized live Swiggy API for location-aware features.
 - Designed a visually stunning Shimmer UI and implemented features like cart, restaurant menu, and search filters.
+- Equipped with fallback APIs

 #### [NetflixGPT](https://netflix-gpt-kappa-nine.vercel.app/) 🎬
-- Movie app (Netflix clone) developed with React, Tailwind CSS, and Redux.
+- Movie app (Netflix clone) developed with React, Tailwind CSS, Redux and Firebase.
 - Utilized live TMDB API for latest data.
 - Firebase for Authentication.
 - OpenAI API integrated to give movie suggestions according to mood of the user.
 - Redux for state management.
+- Used React Hooks and Custom hooks to make more reusable and modular code

 #### BlueMind Client Portal 💼